One of the top health tips you can do right now and hack your own biology to obtain optimal health is…are you ready?

 Not every meal can be like that, but pretty much nearly every one of them can be when you take on the family cooking as a family, and not a one-woman show.

 The Europeans have it right—they eat a wide variety of wonderful foods.
 They shop the open-air markets for the freshest ingredients; they bring it home and create magic in their kitchens.

 And it’s not like Europeans have it easy, either.
 They work like we do too—they don’t have time to fool around and act like a celebrity chef—they have to get down to business and get food on the table just like we do—a simple meal with amazing ingredients, is the secret to making dinner time happen.

 So when it’s time to sit down for the family meal, they open a bottle of wine, enjoy each other’s company, teach the little ones table manners and polite conversation and talk about everything from Artificial Intelligence to Zanzibar.

-The reason is they have a different relationship with food then we do.
-They see food as a proper gateway to relationship.
-They understand by the way they procure and cook their food that it is an important element of their day—not just another thing to check off the to do list.
+The reason is they have a different relationship with food than we do.
+They see food as a proper gateway to relationships.
+They understand by the way they procure and cook their food that it is an important element of their day—not just another thing to check off the to-do list.

 The bottom line is that every meal counts.
 We need to get out of the habit of just getting something to fill the empty hole that is our collective tummy.
 At the end of the day, we are feeding souls.